Stayl045/stephans-code-journal/README.md

 - all the JavaScript must be in the `head`.
   - this is a modern convention
 - if you get an `error` `invalid unit` on console. check if its `const`

+## February 4th Notes

+- In JS, in htmlthe `Defer`in the `script` tag is critical as without it, the page may break!
+Itll run after the DOM loads rather then before.